FeatureBaseDB/getting-started/README.md

 #### To generate csv files:

-`fetch.py` script searches Github for a given keyword, and creates the dataset explained in *The Dataset* section.
+The `fetch.py` script searches Github for a given keyword and creates the dataset explained in *The Dataset* section.

-Run the script: `python fetch.py KEYWORD`
+Run the script: `python fetch.py KEYWORD`.
-`KEYWORD` is repository's name for searching
+`KEYWORD` is the search term to use for searching repository names.

 #### To generate input_defintion and json_input files:

-`build_definition.py` script build JSON format input-defintion, using `language.txt` to map language string to id
+The `build_definition.py` script builds a JSON formatted input-defintion.
+It uses `language.txt` to map a language string to an id.

-Run the script: `python build_definition.py <input_definition.json>`
+Run the script: `python build_definition.py <input_definition.json>`.
-If `input_definitioon.json` isn't set, print out JSON input-definition
+If `input_definition.json` isn't set, print out JSON input-definition.

-`build_json_input.json` script searches Github for a given keyword then create json data set to import data that adheres to that `input_definition.json`
+`build_json_input.py` script searches Github for a given keyword and creates a JSON data set that adheres to `input_definition.json`.
-Run the script: `python build_json_input.py <reository_name>`
+Run the script: `python build_json_input.py <reository_name>`.